drandreaskrueger/chainhammer/docs/reproduce.md

 **A whole laboratory in a one liner!**

+The whole `run-all_small.sh` needs ~7 minutes
+IF all docker images are already downloaded/built, or else it takes ~6 minutes more, and allocates ~2.1 GB of diskspace, mainly for the docker images.

 Now scroll down to the results!
 ONLY if you want to know more, continue reading here:

 ### one experiment